(AP Photo/Altaf Qadri)

 Devotees sit in front of the illuminated Golden Temple, the holiest Sikh shrine on the occasion of Vaisakhi, the Sikh New Year, in Amritsar, India, Tuesday, April 14, 2009.
 (AP Photo/Altaf Qadri)

-Sikhs begin Vaisakhi with a visit to the gurdwara, which is a place of worship.
+Sikhs begin the Vaisakhi with a visit to the gurdwara, a place of worship.
 After religious services are held, people begin a day of celebration.

-Bhangra is said to have its roots in the 14th century, when Punjabi farmers danced to celebrate their harvest.
-Over time, it became a part of celebrations, such as weddings and festivals, with both men and women dancing away.
+Bhangra is said to have its roots in the 14th century.
+Punjabi farmers would dance to celebrate their harvest.
+Over time, it became a part of celebrations.
+You can see it at weddings and festivals, with both men and women dancing away.

 On Vaisakhi, people dance the Bhangra while wearing bright costumes.
 It helps bring a splash of colour to the day’s celebrations.